welcome-to-the-sunny-side/coalesce/README.md

 #   --tag_and TEXT   Problem must have ALL these tags (comma-separated)
 #   --tag_or TEXT    Problem must have AT LEAST ONE of these tags (comma-separated)
 #   --time TEXT      Time range (format: DD/MM/YYYY-DD/MM/YYYY or keywords)
-#   --cid TEXT       Contest ID
+#   --cid TEXT       Contest ID range (format: x-y)
 #   --pid TEXT       Problem ID
+#   --verbose        Show all columns (rating, tags, submission info).
+Default: false.

 # Get a random problem matching criteria
 coalesce gimme [OPTIONS]